camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 ```

 This will compile the project and execute it with the arguments
-`35` for the current temperature and `Weekday` for the type of day.
+`Spring` for the current season, `10` for the guest count and `false` for guests with children.

 This should produce an output which contains:

 ```
-Dish Decision:
+Beverages:
-	I would recommend to serve: Beans salad
+	I would recommend to serve: [Guiness, Water]
 ```

 You can specify other arguments with maven.
-For example for your cold holiday party :
+For example:

 ```
-mvn compile exec:java -Dexec.args="2 Holiday"
+mvn compile exec:java -Dexec.args="Winter 7 true"
 ```

 You can also create a executable Java jar file with: